dscottboggs/freespeech-vr/README.md

 pocketsphinx_continuous
 ```

 Say something.
 (It should print lots of spam while doing some (very basic) speech recognition).
+Don't stop until it recognizes some speech.
+Our software depends on a working pocketsphinx installation.

 Download [CMU-Cam_Toolkit_v2] (http://www.speech.cs.cmu.edu/SLM/CMU-Cam_Toolkit_v2.tar.gz) and unpack it.
 Read the instructions in the README and edit the Makefile.
 To summarize, most PC hardware is what they call "little-endian" and it requires this change: Edit `CMU-Cam_Toolkit_v2/src/Makefile` and remove the # sign in front of this line: